Anxiety at NASA as Mars InSight spacecraft nears Red Planet

 Laurence SAUBADU, AFP

-The high drama of the entry, descent and landing phase begins at 11:47 am (1940 GMT) at NASA's Jet Propulsion Laboratory in Pasadena, California, home to mission control for Mars Insight.
+The nail-biting entry, descent and landing phase begins at 11:47 am (1940 GMT) at NASA's Jet Propulsion Laboratory in Pasadena, California, home to mission control for Mars InSight.

-A carefully orchestrated sequence -- already fully preprogrammed on board the spacecraft -- takes place over the next several minutes, coined "six and a half minutes of terror."
+A carefully orchestrated sequence -- already fully preprogrammed on board the spacecraft -- takes place over the following several minutes, coined "six and a half minutes of terror."

-Speeding faster than a bullet at 12,300 mph (19,800 kph), the heat-shielded spacecraft encounters scorching frictions as it enters Mars' atmosphere.
+Speeding faster than a bullet at 12,300 miles (19,800 kilometers) an hour, the heat-shielded spacecraft encounters scorching friction as it enters Mars' atmosphere.

 The heat shield soars to a temperature of 2,700 Fahrenheit (about 1,500 Celsius).
 Radio signals may be briefly lost.